ssoad/flutter_riverpod_clean_architecture/README.md

 - **Clean Architecture** — Separation of concerns with domain, data, and presentation layers
 - **Riverpod State Management** — Powerful and testable state management solution
-- **Multi-language Support** — Internationalization with 5 languages out of the box
+- **Multi-language Support** — Full internationalization with easy language switching
+- **Advanced Caching System** — Memory and disk caching with TTL, encryption, and type-safe APIs
-- **Dynamic Theming** — Customizable themes with light/dark mode and persistence
+- **Dynamic Theming** — Customizable themes with light/dark mode support and persistence
-- **Advanced Caching** — Memory and disk caching with TTL and encryption support
-- **Code Generation Tools** — Feature generator for quick scaffolding
-- **Comprehensive Extensions** — DateTime, BuildContext, Widget, String, and Iterable extensions
+- **Comprehensive Utilities** — Rich set of extensions for DateTime, BuildContext, Widget, String, and more
+- **Error Handling** — Consistent error handling with custom Failure classes
+- **Dependency Injection** — Clean dependency management with Riverpod
+- **Code Generation Tools** — Feature generator for rapid development
+- **Example Implementations** — Ready-to-use screens demonstrating the architecture
-- **Detailed Documentation** — Architecture guides and example implementations
+- **Extensive Documentation** — Detailed guides for architecture, utilities, and extensions

 ## 📖 Documentation

 Comprehensive documentation is available in the `/docs` folder:

-- [Architecture Guide](docs/ARCHITECTURE_GUIDE.md) - Detailed explanation of the project architecture
+- [Architecture Guide](docs/ARCHITECTURE_GUIDE.md) - Detailed explanation of the project structure and principles
-- [Utilities Guide](docs/UTILITIES_GUIDE.md) - Guide to using the utility extensions
+- [Utilities Guide](docs/UTILITIES_GUIDE.md) - How to use the utility extensions and helpers
-- [Interactive Documentation](docs/index.html) - Open this in a browser for interactive documentation
+- [Interactive Documentation](docs/index.html) - Browser-based interactive documentation with examples
-- [DateTime Extensions Guide](docs/datetime_extensions.html) - Detailed guide for working with dates
+- [DateTime Extensions Guide](docs/datetime_extensions.html) - Complete reference for date and time utilities

 ## 🏗️ Project Structure